-For the gaseous nitrogen and hydraulic oil loading experiments, the setup is shown in Fig. 4.
-The specimen tube was connected to the same flanges used in the detonation experiments.
+For the gaseous nitrogen and hydraulic oil loading experiments, the specimen tube was connected to the same flanges used in the detonation experiments.
 The ends of the flanges were capped, threaded rods and nuts were used to counter the resulting hydrostatic axial force, and the assembly was fixed vertically rather than clamped down on a table.